Department of Theatre Arts

 THEA 486 THEATRE DESIGN PORTFOLIO (1)

-Portfolio production for Design and Production majors.
+Portfolio production for Theatre Studies and Design/Production majors.
 Capstone course.
 Prerequisite: senior status.

 THEA 487 PROFESSIONAL THEATRE SEMINAR (1-12)